2025 Singaporean general election: Leadership changes

-After the 2020 general election, the government appointed WP secretary-general Pritam Singh as Singapore's first official Leader of the Opposition; the party had won ten seats in parliament.
-In December 2020, Singh and chairperson Sylvia Lim were re-elected to their posts unopposed, while the four new MPs of Sengkang GRC were elected into the CEC.
-In 2022, former Hougang SMC MP Png Eng Huat stepped down from the CEC, while Nathaniel Koh, Ang Boon Yaw and Tan Kong Soon were elected into the CEC.
-On 30 June 2024, former secretary-general Low Thia Khiang remained a CEC member along with Singh and Lim.
-Lee Li Lian, former MP for the defunct Punggol East SMC, was reinstated into the CEC on 30 June 2024 after her exit in 2021.
-At reinstatement, she was working as a town councillor for Sengkang Town Council.
+After the 2020 general election, the government appointed WP secretary-general Singh as the first official Leader of the Opposition; the party had won ten seats in parliament.
+In December 2020, he and chairperson Sylvia Lim were re-elected to their posts unopposed, while the four MPs for Sengkang GRC were elected into the CEC.
+In 2022, former Hougang SMC MP Png Eng Huat retired from the CEC, while Nathaniel Koh, Ang Boon Yaw, and Tan Kong Soon were elected.
+On 30 June 2024, former secretary-general Low Thia Khiang retained his CEC position alongside Singh and Lim, while Lee Li Lian, former MP for the defunct Punggol East SMC, was reinstated after her exit in 2021.
+At reinstatement, she was a councillor for Sengkang Town Council.

-On 13 January 2019, Singh declared the WP's intentions to contest and win one-third of parliament seats in the medium term.
-Observers on The Straits Times speculated that the party may contest an estimated 30 seats in eastern Singapore.
-Former secretary-general Low, who did not contest in the previous election due to an injury, was initially adamant that he would remain involved in politics, though he felt that it would be a "back step" to nominate himself for candidacy.
-On 7 December 2024, Low confirmed he would not contest in the 2025 elections.
-On 18 November, the WP hired external firms to assist with candidate screening and personality reviews to ensure better representation for Singapore in the upcoming election.
+On 13 January 2019, Singh declared the WP's intention to contest and win one-third of parliamentary seats in the medium term.
+ST observers speculated that the party could contest an estimated 30 seats in eastern Singapore.
+Low, who did not contest the previous election due to an injury, was initially adamant to remain involved in politics, though he saw self-nomination as a "back step".
+On 7 December 2024, he confirmed he would not contest in the 2025 general election.
+On 18 November, the WP hired external firms to assist with candidate screening and personality reviews, allegedly to "ensure better representation for Singapore in the upcoming election".